hyperionix/docs/content/guide/package-1.md

 `onEntry` is a package callback which will be executed in the context of the hook on the function entry.
 Detailed information about package callbacks could be found [here](package-callbacks).
 Currently we just print a message inside the callback.
 So if the Hook package is loaded all calls of `NtDeleteFile` syscall and `NtSetInformationFile` will call corresponding `onEntry` callback.
 ## Package test
-Package testing is not required but we strongly recommend writing some tests to verify your probes work as planned.
-Writing a test now will help you to understand better how packages work.
+Package testing is not required but we strongly recommend writing some tests to verify your probes work as intended.
+Writing a test now will help you understand better how packages work.
 ```bat
 code ".\packages\my\probes\File Delete\test.lua"
 ```